2020 United States House of Representatives elections in North Carolina: District

 Results of the 2020 United States House of Representatives elections in North Carolina by district:

 District 1

-The 1st district encompasses the Inner Banks, taking in Greenville, Henderson, & Roanoke Rapids.
+The 1st district encompasses the Inner Banks, taking in Greenville, Henderson, and Roanoke Rapids.
 Following redistricting, the district remained relatively the same but lost its share of Durham and Granville counties.
 In its place it gained Nash, Wayne, and Greene counties.
 It also increased its share of Wilson and Pitt counties.
-The incumbent is Democrat G. K. Butterfield, who was re-elected with 69.9% of the vote in 2018.
+The incumbent was Democrat G. K. Butterfield, who was re-elected with 69.9% of the vote in 2018.